Texas State Highway Loop 463

 Texas State Highway Loop 463 (Loop 463) is a state highway loop in the city of Victoria in the U.S. state of Texas.
 The highway composes the eastern segment of the Zac Lentz Parkway; the western section carries US 77.

 Route description

 The Loop 463 designation officially begins at an interchange with Future I-69/US 59; however, state maintenance of the roadway continues along Burroughsville Road for approximately 500 feet to the Victoria city limits.
-From this interchange, the roadway travels to the northwest, crossing Lone Tree Road at an at-grade intersection before meeting Future Bus.
-I-69/Bus.
+From this interchange, the roadway travels to the northwest, crossing Lone Tree Road at an at-grade intersection before meeting Bus.
 US 59 at a folded diamond interchange.
-It then has two at-grade crossings, at Airline Road and Ben Jorden Street, before turning into a freeway-grade roadway.
-Loop 463 has interchanges at Mockingbird Lane and Salem Road before turning due west.
+It then turns into a freeway-grade roadway, and Loop 463 has interchanges at Airline Road, Mockingbird Lane, and Salem Road before turning due west.
 The Loop 463 designation ends at an interchange with Navarro Street, which carries Bus.
 US 77 into downtown Victoria and northbound US 77 towards Hallettsville.
 Zac Lentz Parkway continues past this point carrying southbound US 77.